 And guess what?

-We're gonna win this battle because while you try and kick the Bible, Jeff Sessions and others, you really don't know the Bible.
+We're going to win this battle because while you try and cook the Bible, Jeff Sessions and others, you really don't know the Bible.

 God is on our side.